Curious crossing-critical edges: Introduction

 A \emph{drawing $\mathcal{D}$ of a graph $G$} is an embedding of the graph in the plane such that the vertices are assigned to points of the plane injectively, the edges are mapped to Jordan arcs connecting to the endvertices of the edge, and if $v$ is not an endvertex of the edge $e$ then the image $\mathcal{D}(v)$ of $v$ is disjoint from the image $\mathcal{D}(e)$ of $e$.

 A graph is \emph{planar} if it can be drawn in the plane without crossing edges, i.e., such that the images of two edges only have their common endvertices in common; in other words edges do not cross in the drawing.
 The celebrated Kuratowski theorem \cite{kuratowski} states that a graph if planar precisely when it does not contain a subdivision of the complete graph $K_5$ or the complete bipartite graph $K_{3,3}$. $H$ is called a \emph{Kuratowski subgraph} of the graph $G$ if $H$ is a subgraph of $G$ and $H$ is a subdivision of either $K_{3,3}$ or $K_5$.
 Note that Kuratowski subgraphs are simple graphs by definition.
 In a sense, Kuratowski theorem states that Kuratowski subgraphs are forcing crossings to appear in any drawing of the graph.
+F\'ary's theorem (proved independently in \cite{fary, wagfary}) states that every planar graph can be drawn without crossings even if we restrict to drawings using straight line edges (the \emph{rectilinear drawings}).
+Thus, the Kuratowski subgraphs are also the only obstacles to having planar straight line drawings.